 You’ve flown a stunt kite.
 Now you want to fly a kite with a bit more fun and excitement.
-Power Kites have enough pull to lift you up into the air and are used for kite surfing, kite boarding kite buggying and snow kiting.
-How do you decide which power kite to buy?
+Power Kites have enough pull to lift you up into the air and are used for traction in a range of board sports.
+How do you decide which brand and size power kite to buy?

 What is a power kite?

-A power kite is a soft canopy kite that provides enough pull and traction to lift you off your feet.
+A power kite such as the HQ Kites Symphony is a soft canopy kite that provides enough pull and traction to lift you off your feet.
 Power kites are used in a range of extreme sports for pulling you along.
 These include: